cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ## Decision

-We propose separate the concerns of state commitment (**SC**), needed for consensus, and state storage (**SS**), needed for state machine.
-Finally we replace IAVL with [LazyLedger SMT](https://github.com/lazyledger/smt).
+We propose to separate the concerns of state commitment (**SC**), needed for consensus, and state storage (**SS**), needed for state machine.
+Finally we replace IAVL with [LazyLedgers' SMT](https://github.com/lazyledger/smt).
 LazyLedger SMT is based on Diem (called jellyfish) design [*] - it uses a compute-optimised SMT by replacing subtrees with only default values with a single node (same approach is used by Ethereum2 as  well).

 The storage model presented here doesn't deal with data structure nor serialization.
 It's a Key-Value database, where both key and value are binaries.
 The storage user is responsible for data serialization.